-The Town was asked, by CDPHE, to review the inventory information, field-verify selected information about existing and new contaminant sources, and provide feedback on the accuracy of the inventory.
-Through this Source Water Protection Plan, the Town is reporting its findings to the CDPHE.
+The Town was asked, by CDPHE, to review the inventory information, field-verify selected information about existing and new contaminant sources and provide feedback on the accuracy of the inventory.
+Through this and the 2017 Source Water Protection Plan, the Town is reporting its updated findings to the CDPHE.

-After much consideration, discussion, and input from local stakeholders, the Town and the Steering Committee have developed a more accurate and current inventory of contaminant sources located within the Source Water Protection Area and other issues of concern that may impact the Town's drinking water sources.
+After much consideration, discussion, and input from local stakeholders, the Town and the Steering Committee developed a more accurate and current inventory of contaminant sources located within the Source Water Protection Area and other issues of concern that may impact the Town's drinking water sources.
 In addition to the discrete and dispersed contaminant sources identified in the contaminant source inventory, the Steering Committee has also identified other issues of concern that may impact the Town's drinking water sources.
 Upon completion of this contaminant source inventory, the Town has decided to adopt it in place of the original contaminant source inventory provided by the CDPHE:

-Town of Castle Rock's Inventory of Potential Contaminant Source and Other Issues of Concern
+Town of Castle Rock's Inventory of Potential Contaminants Sources and Other Issues of Concern

 - Wastewater Treatment Facilities

 - Industrial Facilities

 - HAZMAT Incidents/Spills/Illicit Discharge

 - Chemical Storage

 - Train Derailment

 - Wildfire

 - Fertilizer Runoff

 - Livestock Grazing & Waste

 - Onsite Wastewater Treatment Systems

 - Construction/Development

+- Transportation and Roads

 - Household Hazardous Waste (Improper Storage & Disposal)

 - Dog Parks/Pet Waste

 - Waste/Trash Management

 - Hospital/Medical Waste

 - Dry Materials Storage Yards

 - Active LUST Sites

 - Illegal Dumping

 - Known Contaminated Sites

 - Flooding

 - Public Outreach

+- Degraded Riparian Areas